suiet/guardians/README.md

 ## How It Works

-Guardians maintains a blacklist of known phishing websites targeting Suiet users.
-This blacklist is updated regularly to ensure that users are protected from the latest threats.
+Guardians maintains a blocklist of known phishing websites targeting Suiet users.
+This blocklist is updated regularly to ensure that users are protected from the latest threats.
 When a user accesses a website through the Suiet wallet, the URL is checked against the list.
 If the URL is found on the list, the user is warned and redirected to a safe page.

 ## Contributing